InnoDB is a general-purpose storage engine that

 innodb_file_per_table option is

-tablespace, which may consist of several files (or raw disk
+which may consist of several files (or raw disk partitions).
+As of

-quantities of data, even on operating systems where file size is
+of data, even on operating systems where file size is limited to

 To compare the features of